A stable-compact method for qualitative properties of semilinear elliptic equations: Overview and main results

 The above results are linked by a common perspective that we term the ``stable-compact'' method.
 This is a general approach to the qualitative properties of elliptic equations.
 We focus on uniqueness, but other properties naturally arise in both our arguments and conclusions, including symmetry, monotonicity, and stability.

-The method rests on the decomposition of the domain $\Omega$ into a ``stable'' part and ``compact'' part.
+The method rests on the decomposition of the domain $\Omega$ into a ``stable'' part and a ``compact'' part.
 In the former, solutions of \eqref{eq:main} are linearly stable and thus obey a maximum principle.
 This is conducive to uniqueness, so we can focus on the complementary compact part.
 There, solutions enjoy some form of compactness relative to a context-dependent deformation.
 (The compact part may be unbounded; compactness refers to solutions, not to the domain.)
 Using this deformation, compactness and the strong maximum principle yield uniqueness.
 In Section~\ref{sec:stable-compact}, we examine the proofs of our main results through this stable-compact lens.

 Given its generality, the stable-compact method naturally encompasses earlier work.
-For example, it can be discerned in the moving plane method as interpreted by the first author and Nirenberg~\cite{BN91}.
-We anticipate that the method will prove of use in a variety of contexts in elliptic and parabolic theory.
+For example, as discussed in Section~\ref{sec:stable-compact}, it can be discerned in the method of moving planes.
+We anticipate that the framework will prove of use in a variety of contexts in elliptic and parabolic theory.

 Naturally, our efforts to classify solutions of certain semilinear elliptic problems intersect an enormous body of literature.
 Here, we highlight a handful of connections that strike us as particularly germane.
 For a more complete view of the subject, we direct the reader to the references therein.